intel-analytics/ipex-llm/python/llm/scripts/README.md

             call "C:\Program Files (x86)\Intel\oneAPI\setvars.bat"
             ```

+        2. Download the XPU manager
+            Go to the [xpu manager download webpage](https://github.com/intel/xpumanager/releases) to download the latest `xpu-smi` zip file (e.g. xpu-smi-1.2.34-20240417.060819.a50c0371_win.zip).
+Unzip it and copy the `env-check.bat` file into this folder.

-        2. Run the env check
+        3. Run the env check
+            In your terminal, enter the unzipped folder and run:
             ```bash
             env-check.bat
             ```